Français

 Publications :

-Cyr MP, Dumoulin C, Bessette P, Pina A, Gotlieb WH, Lapointe-Milot K, Morin M. (2021).
-Characterizing pelvic floor muscle function and morphometry in survivors of gynecological cancer who have dyspareunia: a comparative cross-sectional study.
-Phys Ther.
-April 2021; 101(4).
-5y-IF: 4.4
+Cyr MP, Dumoulin C, Bessette P, Pina A, Gotlieb WH, Lapointe-Milot K, Mayrand M, Morin M. (2021) Characterizing pelvic-floor muscle function and morphometry in gynecological cancer survivors who have dyspareunia: a comparative cross-sectional study.
+Physical Therapy.
+April;101(4):pzab042. doi:10.1093/ptj/pzab042

 Cyr MP, Dumoulin C, Bessette P, Pina A, Gotlieb WH, Lapointe-Milot K, Mayrand M, Morin M. (2022) Changes in pelvic floor morphometry and muscle function after multimodal physiotherapy for gynaecological cancer survivors suffering from dyspareunia: a prospective interventional study.
 Physiotherapy.
-2022 Mar;114:54-62.
+March;114:54-62. doi:10.1016/j.physio.2021.09.003

 3. Efficacy of physiotherapy for stress urinary incontinence in women with known puborectalis muscle avulsion injuries: A randomized controlled trial